 Aquatic plants are a great way to keep your pond healthy and beautiful.
 Not only do these gorgeous plants add beauty near water sources, but they help shade water too.
-An aquatic plant is any plant that has adapted to living in a wet environment near freshwater or saltwater.
+An aquatic plant is any plant adapted to living in a wet environment near freshwater or saltwater.
 These types of plants are referred to as macrophytes or hydrophytes.

 What are the aquatic plant categories?